Preparing for the New NCLEX Format

 Students unfamiliar with the new NGN item types can experience stress, anxiety, and confusion on exam day.
 To address this, Pocket Prep is introducing NGN items across our web and mobile platforms for the NCLEX-RN® and NCLEX-PN® exams to ensure students are prepared for the variety of question formats they may face during their NCLEX® exams.

-In the Fall of 2024, we will release two Next Generation NCLEX® (NGN) item types.
+In the Fall of 2024, we released two Next Generation NCLEX® (NGN) item types — Case Studies and Matrix.

 Case Studies

 Unfolding case studies are a series of questions based on a changing case study.
 Within the series of questions, new and unpredictable information is given, requiring the test taker to adapt as the scenario progresses.
-They can have a variety of question types within them, including Matrix questions.
+They can include a variety of question types.

 Matrix